 Google Doodle marks important events and occasions in the world with graphics and short explanations.
-And, this Earth Day Google Earth shared several potent images of the world’s rapidly shifting geology.
-Indeed, the impact of climate change has melted icebergs, created deserts and bleached the world’s coral reefs, and you can see it in these images.
+This year, Google Earth shared several potent images of the world’s rapidly shifting geology.
+Indeed, we hear often climate change has melted icebergs, created deserts and bleached the world’s coral reefs.
+However, you can see it in these images.

 In beautiful Tanzania, near the summit of Mount Kilimanjaro, time-lapse photos show how the ice cap has melted dramatically since 1985.
 Google Earth notes that nearly 85% of the glacier has melted and disappeared in the last century alone.